Gyakobo/Drawing-Binary-Heap-Trees/README.md

 ## Introduction

-To start off, a `binary heap` is only a complete binary tree that satisfies the heap property.
+To start off, a `binary heap` is only a complete binary tree when it satisfies the heap property.
 There are two types of binary heaps:

 1. `Max-Heap:` In a max-heap, for any given node $i$:
     * The value $i$ is greater than or equal to the values of its children.